EccentricEngineer/MSc-Artificial-Intelligence-Projects/README.md

 > My name is Muhammad Ali and I am a part-time Artificial Intelligence postgraduate at University of Liverpool.
 My areas of interest include deep learning networks, natural language processing and blockchain.
 >
 > For the last three years, I have worked as a data analyst (Python, SQL, Tableau) in a diverse education sector.
-Additionally, I completed an intensive full stack development bootcamp (Le Wagon) last month (17th June).
+Additionally, I completed an intensive 10 weeks full stack development bootcamp (Le Wagon) last month (17th June).
 Currently, I am looking for ML focused junior software engineering roles in london or remote.

 **You can visit my LinkedIn profile [here](https://www.linkedin.com/in/muhammadali7/).**